Tipoca/scaml/docs/LANGUAGE.md

 SCaml is basically OCaml.
 If you do not write OCaml, you will not write SCaml.
 Learn OCaml first.

-## One file per contract

-SCaml does not support separate compilation.
-All the code for a contract must be in one `.ml` file.

 ## `open SCaml`

 API functions to access Michelson primitives are declared in module `SCaml`.
 In SCaml, you should always `open SCaml` first.
 (You can skip it but there is almost no point to do it.)

 In the normal installation, module `SCaml` should be found at directory `` `opam config var prefix`/lib/scaml ``  Check `SCaml.mli` in this directory or the source code of SCaml to learn what functions are available and their comments.

 ## Entrypoint

-Unless specified explicitly, the last value definition in an `.ml` file is considered as the entry point of the smart contract defined by the source file.
+Entry points must be defined in the last linked module, with `[@entry]` attribute.

 ### Entrypoint typing